 Every site gets a proper SSL configuration across all layers.
 File permissions are set correctly from the start.
 PHP versions stay current.
 Backups run daily with 30-day retention and are stored offsite.
 Our weekly SafeUpdates process keeps WordPress, themes, and plugins up to date by testing before deployment.

-When we onboard a new client, we're essentially performing that security audit—reviewing the site's current state, identifying issues, and remediating them as part of migration.
-The difference is that those protections then remain in place permanently, managed by our team rather than depending on you to maintain them.
+When we onboard a new client, we're essentially performing a security audit: reviewing the site's current state, identifying issues, and remediating them as part of the migration.
+The difference is that those protections remain in place permanently, managed by our team rather than on you to maintain.

 We've protected sites for organizations where security isn't optional.